MeltMyMind/Preprocessor/README.md

 In my young datascience carreer, I have spent quite some time with preprocessing datasets.
 I noticed that I was doing the same tedious tasks over and over again, which became boring and time consuming.
 Therefore I created a nice little tool to help anybody with preprocessing csv files for machine learning.
 I'm still working on it as I want to integrate many more functionalties, but it can be used already nonetheless.

+## Main functionalities

+**Numerical to Categorical**
+Changes the numbers in a column to strings.

+**Categorical to Numerical**
+Labelencodes the strings in a column to numbers.
+Ie. ("Cat", "Dog", "Mouse", "Cat") becomes (0, 1, 2, 0).

+**Categorical to Dummy**
+Creates a single column out of the

+**Dummy to Categorical**
+One-hot encodes all unique values in a column and creates a seprate column for each value.

+**Dummy to Boolean**
+Changes the 1 and 0 in a column to True and False.

+**Boolean to Dummy**
+Changes the True and False in a column to 1 and 0.

 ## Setup:

 **Running the file:**